 And that was it.
 That the second big ticket problem, critical issue #2.
-She couldn’t get her head around the idea that we were different.
 She couldn’t find a way to value her time in a way that allowed her to feel, in her words, normal.
 She needed the ego and esteem of work, the validation of a paycheck, the possibilities that additional money granted, the return to a culturally-acceptable-status-quo in the present as well as an abundance of future awesomeness that employment seemed to promise.

 I had no idea how to respond to her.

 I felt like I’d misjudged her.
 And she’d misjudged me.
 Her need to be just like everyone else won out over freedom.
 She viewed our life as restrictive rather than free.
 I also felt, privately, that she’d lied to me, perhaps unwittingly, about her own desires to pursue early retirement.
 Maybe she was just going along with it because she was afraid to lose me.
 Or she wanted to try something new, and she did, and now she wanted to go back to the way things were before.

 Freedom for me: To be able to opt-out of exactly that.
 I didn’t need the esteem of my friends and peers to be happy — at least, not to the same extent.
-I felt some of the same pressures to keep up but I was able to compartmentalize them.
-I didn’t view their continuing acquisition of stuff to be some kind of insult against me.
-Honestly I just didn’t care.
+Yes, I felt some of the same pressures to keep up but I was able to compartmentalize them.
+I didn’t view their continued climb up the ladder of affluence to be some kind of insult against me.